yashsahugtx/skype-docs/Skype/Trusted-Application-API/SDK/README.md

 ### 1.0.0-prerelease6

 Key changes:
- 1. IAudioVideoInvitation.AcceptAndBridgeAsync() has been deprecated and segregated into two methods with same name to clarify their use cases
+ 1. IAudioVideoInvitation.AcceptAndBridgeAsync() has been deprecated and segregated into two methods; one for bridging to a meeting, second for bridging to a user

  2. **!!ATTENTION!!** Newer variations of following methods now take **CallbackContext** as input in place of callback uri:
     1. ICommunication.JoinAdhocMeetingAsync()